Snake-Sanders/rust-the-hard-way/README.md

-# rust-the-hard-way
+# Learning Rust the hard way

-Set of Rust example for learning the syntax
+Set of Rust examples for learning the syntax